hughperkins/kgsgo-dataset-preprocessor/README.md

 Planned design, not implemented yet:
 - the datasets are downloaded from http://u-go.net/gamerecords/, into `data` subdirectory
 - processed into .dat files, with the same name as the unzipped zip files, just with `.dat` instead of `.zip`, also in `data` directory
-- finally, consolidated together, into two .dat file, in the `data` subdirectory:
+- finally, consolidated together, into ~~two~~ three .dat file, in the `data` subdirectory:
-  - `kgsgo-train.dat`
-  - `kgsgo-test.dat`
-- `kgsgo-test.dat` contains the data from 100 games, randomly selected
+  - `kgsgo-test.dat`: data from 100 games, randomly selected, and itemized in [test_samples.py](test_samples.py)
-- `kgsgo-train.dat` contains the data from the other games, in no particular order, unshuffled
+  - `kgsgo-train10k.dat`: data from 10,000 games, randomly selected, and non-overlapping with the test games
+  - (and we can easily create a larger training data set, with everything except the test games, by just adding 3 lines in [kgs_dataset_preprocessor.py](kgs_dataset_preprocessor.py), at around line 315, but I figure I'm going to try with train10k first, before filling up my hard drive :-D

 #Data format of resulting file